 Also, be prepared that when buying a used houseboat, you will need to spend money on repairs, replacements, and extra maintenance.

 The last option is to rent a houseboat.
 Besides keeping you from the huge expenditure in the first place, this will give you time to get used to a floating life and see whether it suits you or not.
-If you are new to boats and living on water, this is the option we recommend.
+If you are new to boats and living on the water, this is the option we recommend.

-There are many houseboat renting services on the market, both for the short-term and long-term.
+There are many houseboats renting services on the market, both for the short-term and long-term.
 Houseboat pricing depends on the marina it is docked, the houseboat types, and the rental duration.
 It can be from fifty to a few hundred dollars a day, but you can get a much lower price when renting for a prolonged period.

 Other Costs of Living on a Houseboat